 - who has had to leave his or her home country or country of permanent residence; and

 - who cannot stay in the country to which he or she has fled; and

-- whom the United Nations High Commissioner for Refugees (UNHCR) has defined as a refugee.
+- whom the United Nations refugee agency UNHCR has determined to be a refugee.